iz0qwm/ecowitt_http_gateway/README.md

                 supplyVoltage        = WH40-Rain
 </pre>
 <b>NOTE</b><br>
-If you don't want to use the ecowitt_http_gateway, you can use the [Interceptor driver](https://github.com/matthewwall/weewx-interceptor) to sniff data of your GW1000.
+If you don't want to use the ecowitt_http_gateway, you can use the [Interceptor driver](https://github.com/matthewwall/weewx-interceptor) to sniff data of your GW1000, or you can use the [API broadcast methos driver](https://github.com/gjr80/weewx-gw1000) that uses the same protocol used by VSView, WeeWx must stay on the same network of the GW1000.

-#
 #
 # ecowitt Meteotemplate plugin
 <i>Simple plugin for [Meteotemplate](http://www.meteotemplate.com/), wonderful template developed by Jachym.</i><br><br>